 Wayne R. Petersen, of Hanson, is the Director of the Massachusetts Important Bird Areas (IBA) Program at the Massachusetts Audubon Society.
 He is a New England Regional Editor for North American Birds magazine and the New England Christmas Bird Count Editor for American Birds.
 He serves on the board of Bird Observer magazine, the Stellwagen Bank National Marine Sanctuary and the Wildlands Trust.
 A former life science teacher, today he gives workshops, lectures widely, and leads international birding tours.
 He authored the "National Audubon Society Pocket Guide to Songbirds and Familiar Backyard Birds" and co-authored "Birds of Massachusetts", the "Massachusetts Breeding Birds Atlas", and "Birds of New England."
 In 2003, Wayne was the recipient of the American Birding Association’s Ludlow Griscom Award for outstanding contributions in regional ornithology.

-William E. Brumback, of Acton, is the Conservation Director of the New England Wild Flower Society and oversees the Society's plant conservation programs.
-These programs currently include the New England Plant Conservation Program (NEPCoP), a regional voluntary collaborative of 150 collaborators, mostly professional in all six New England states, and the Plant Conservation Volunteer Corps (over 400 trained amateurs monitoring rare plants and invasive species throughout New England).
+William E. Brumback, of Acton, retired as the Conservation Director of the New England Wild Flower Society in March 2019 where he oversaw the Society's plant conservation programs.
+These programs included the New England Plant Conservation Program (NEPCoP), a regional voluntary collaborative of 150 collaborators, mostly professional in all six New England states, and the Plant Conservation Volunteer Corps (over 400 trained amateurs monitoring rare plants and invasive species throughout New England).
 Bill published, with other authors, "Flora Conservanda: New England, The NEPCoP List of plants in need of conservation", which provides the status of over 500 plants that are of conservation concern in New England.

 Timothy J. Flanagan, of Lenox, is a Professor of Environmental and Life Sciences at Berkshire Community College in Pittsfield, Massachusetts.
 His professional interests include landscape ecology, geomorphology, and biodiversity studies.
 He also maintains a private practice in environmental consulting doing wetlands delineation and biological inventories for the protection of natural areas.
 He has previously worked as the Science curator at the Berkshire Museum and as a Project Director for the Massachusetts Audubon Society.